morwen80/hibiscus/README.md

 # Hibiscus

-Hibiscus is a simple one-page Bootstrap website for a ficticious flower shop in London.
+Hibiscus is a one-page Bootstrap website for a ficticious flower shop in London.
-It was my first try with the Bootstrap library.